benspaghetti/benspaghetti.github.io/dover.md

 # Ben Dover

-I manage the embedment of Ben Dover into reality.
+I manage the embedding of Ben Dover into reality.

 ## The Story